JoshuaWise/jellyemitter/README.md

 This is useful for API developers who wish to give custom functionality to some (or all) events.
 It allows the API consumer to still have the power to remove their listeners, even though they were wrapped by the API developer.

+*Caution:*

+When you use the `.originalListener` property on a wrapped function, `JellyEmitter` can no longer disinguish between the wrapped function and the original.
+This means, if you add both the original **and** the wrapped listener to the `JellyEmitter`, a call to `.removeListener(eventName, original)` will just remove the first version that was added, regardless of which version you intended to remove.
+Therefore, if you add a wrapped listener, you should **never** allow an unwrapped version of that same listener to be added.